dav1dcg/neuro-notebook-templates/README.md

 This repository contains basic templates for processing and analyzing neuroscience data that you may find useful.

+All external libraries used in these notebooks are credited to their respective authors and contributors, subject to their licenses and terms.

+# Notebooks

-If you **clone the repository**, you should be able to run all the cells of each notebook using the corresponding example data in the **Data_examples** folder.
+If you **clone the repository**, you should be able to run all the cells of each Jupyter notebook using the corresponding example data in the **Data_examples** folder.
 Feel free to modify the notebooks for your own analysis.

-**Note**: All external libraries used in these notebooks are credited to their respective authors and contributors, subject to their licenses and terms.

-# Jupyter Notebooks

-To simplify the folder structure of this GitHub repository, I have placed all the example files into the **Data_examples** folder.
-If you **clone the repository**, you should be able to run all the cells of each notebook.

 - **[caiman_motion_correction](Notebooks/caiman_motion_correction.ipynb)**
     - How to use the package [CaImAn](https://github.com/flatironinstitute/CaImAn) for motion correction of time-series confocal recordings.